Date published: 19 January, 2021

 - contribute to Scotland’s world-leading climate change targets by reducing greenhouse gas emissions from agriculture and securing carbon stores in peatlands and other organic soils

-- meet obligations to improve water quality under the EU Water Framework Directive by reducing diffuse pollution
+- meet obligations to improve water quality under the Scotland River Basin Management Plan by reducing diffuse pollution

 - control flooding through natural flood risk management